-Athletic Training Student Health and Immunization Policies
+ATS Health and Immunization Policies

-The following health requirements are mandatory for each Athletic Training Student prior to their clinical educational experiences.
+The following health requirements are mandatory for each ATS prior to their enrollment into the MSAT program.
 Failure to complete these health requirements will be cause for removal from clinical assignments and may impede progress in the completion of the degree.
 The following requirements must be on file with the Program Director: